Group Information

 The ethos of the group is about sharing of information to help others enjoy their birds.

-The officers reserve the right to exclude members who do not enter into the spirit of the group by sharing information for the enjoyment of others.
-Breeding records of sensitive species are excluded from this guidance.
+The officers reserve the right to exclude members who do not behave in the best interests of the group.
+Breeding records of sensitive species fall outside our normal reporting expectations.

 The group is run on a very informal basis.
 Officers are all volunteers.